roman-milk/roman-milk.github.io/becoming-a-slut-wife-sarah.md

+===

- ****** Becoming a Slut Wife: Sarah Ch.
-02 ****** byJust_Plain_Bob© For the next three weeks the pattern was the same.
+For the next three weeks the pattern was the same.
 She would meet Brian in room 312 of the Hampton and Brian would answer the door already stripped down to his boxers.
 She would strip, put her high heels back on and then climb on the bed and suck him off.
 She would keep sucking until he was hard again and then he would fuck her to several orgasms and after he came she would suck him hard again and then he would take her ass.
 They never kissed and she never did more than nod her head when he told her something.
 He never asked, he just told her what he wanted and she always nodded a yes.

  The fourth Tuesday she broke the pattern.
 After taking Brian in her ass she got up and washed his cock off and then deep throated him to get him up again and then she took him in her pussy for the second time that day.
 She also spoke to him for the first time: